SmileIsThinking/Simplified-Chord/project2/README.md

   - insert key-value pairs
   - lookup and show results (show metadata of chord nodes)

+* ./chord/test.cpp provides a randomly generated node/key/value test (Hardcoded: default Chord size 128, 5 nodes and 10 key-value pairs).
+It could be modified using API to build your own user test.

 * a simple test example (can be found in ./chord/test.cpp)
 ```
     int* keys = new int[length];